CMPS-6100/lab-09-template/lab-10.md

 In this lab, you will use several shell commands to become familiar computer networking capabilities and with the internet.

-We recommend working on our cmps-6100-lab server, but you can also try these commands on your local computer.
+We recommend working on our cmps-lab server, but you can also try these commands on your local computer.

 ## Ping